 Carrying excess weight affects nearly every body system.
 It decreases your lifespan and your quality of life.
 Losing as little as 5% to 10% of your body weight can tremendously impact your overall health.
 Just 5% weight loss can improve metabolic markers and cardiovascular risk factors.

 According to the U.S. Department of Health and Human Services, Food and Drug Administration’s (FDA) Center for Drug Evaluation and Research (CDER), a 5% weight loss is considered clinically significant and is the bar set for weight management medications to meet.
 In addition, the FDA would like to see at least two well-designed clinical trials to ensure the results aren’t due to chance alone.

 To test Wegovy, Novo Nordisk scientists have run eight Semaglutide Treatment Effect in People with Obesity (STEP) trials, a STEP TEENS trial, and a Semaglutide Effects on Cardiovascular Outcomes in People with Overweight or Obesity (SELECT) Wegovy clinical trial.
 There are currently 236 studies registered on clinicaltrials.gov that mention semaglutide.

 During the 68-week clinical trials, average weight loss ranged from 15% to 17%.
 This is a significant weight loss that can affect your quality of life and reduce your risk of developing other chronic diseases.

-There is robust clinical trial evidence that Wegovy is a very effective medication for chronic weight management.
+There is robust clinical trial evidence that semaglutide is a very effective medication for chronic weight management.
 But, will it be worth it for you?
-To answer that question, you will need to weigh the Wegovy benefits and side effects with your healthcare provider.
-Wegovy is expensive, but it is a very effective treatment for a chronic disease that affects nearly half of U.S. adults.
+To answer that question, you will need to weigh the semaglutide benefits and side effects with your healthcare provider.
+Semaglutide is expensive, but it is a very effective treatment for a chronic disease that affects nearly half of U.S. adults.